lyz-code/blue-book/docs/coding/python/python_code_styling.md

 string literals*, are strings that have an `f` at the beginning and curly braces containing expressions that will be replaced with their values.

-Introduced in Python 3.6, they not only are more readable, more concise, and less prone to error than other ways of formatting, but they are also faster.
+Introduced in Python 3.6, they are more readable, concise, and less prone to error than other ways of formatting, as well as faster.

 ```python
 >>> name = "Eric"